Cold sore (fever blister) - Stages / Identification / Pictures / Signs & Symptoms.

 What to look for - A series of scabs will usually form on the lesion with each one flaking off before it's replaced by a new one.

 - On or at the edge of the lip.

-Future cold sores will typically form in essentially the same location as previous outbreaks.
+Cold sores typically form in generally the same location as they have during previous outbreaks.
 Here's why.